-Human capital is the set of knowledge, skills and abilities that individuals accumulate towards personal well-being and improved work opportunities.
+An important element of human capital is the knowledge, skills and abilities that individuals accumulate towards personal well-being and improved work opportunities.
 The benefits of human capital extend to future generations — economic growth is dependent on it, as are social capital and networks.

 Labor markets in developing and emerging economies offer limited opportunities for youth.
 The number of wage-earning jobs do not come close to meeting demand — there are 223 million unemployed or underemployed youth between the ages of 15-24 in developing and emerging economies.
 And the workforce of young people are growing.
 Fostering entrepreneurship has become a key pillar of the policy agenda in developing and emerging countries to expand employment opportunities for youth.

 We examine the different skills required of entrepreneurship, and how those skills evolve as businesses evolve between stages of gestation, start-up, early development and growth.